A Healthy Immune System starts in the GUT

 The GI-Map tests for bacterial pathogens, parasitic pathogens, viral pathogens, H. pylori, additional dysbiotic/overgrowth bacteria, potential autoimmune triggers, fungi/yeast, opportunistic viruses such as Cytomegalovirus and Epstein Bar Virus, parasites such as protozoa and, worms, and intestinal health markers for digestion, immune response, inflammation, and GI health.

-To learn more about the GI-Map, please contact me for a free Discovery Call.
+To learn more about the GI-Map, please contact me for a free initial consult.

 Triggers that Cause Intestinal Damage

 Staying away from triggers that cause intestinal damage is also extremely important.
 These can include stress (physical and emotional), food sensitivities, lack of HCL and digestive enzymes, NSAIDS, antibiotics, drugs, alcohol, infections, pesticides and herbicides, blood sugar issues, environmental toxins, and hormone imbalances.
-If you feel overwhelmed by this list, please schedule a FREE discovery call with me to learn how I can help create your best gut health and immune system.
+If you feel overwhelmed by this list, please schedule a free initial consult with me to learn how I can help create your best gut health and immune system.
 I also recommend checking out these simple stress relief methods.